code-sam/graphblas_sparse_linear_algebra/graphblas_implementation/readme.md

-This folder shall contain the compiled graphblas.a binary and its header file GraphBLAS.h.
+This folder shall contain the compiled graphblas.so binary and its header file GraphBLAS.h.
 For build instructions, see: https://github.com/DrTimothyAldenDavis/GraphBLAS